 Cerner’s own commitment to ACHE’s FACHE program is a prime demonstration of your actions to lead with intent toward healthcare management excellence.
 All of us at ACHE appreciate the confidence you place in our organization’s leadership and in the FACHE credential.
-We are proud to count 119 Cerner associates as ACHE Members and Fellows and look forward to welcoming to our ranks CEO Zane Burke, who is on the path to attaining the Fellow credential.
+We are proud to count 119 Cerner associates as ACHE Members and Fellows and look forward to welcoming to our ranks President Zane Burke, who is on the path to attaining the Fellow credential.
 And thank you for sharing our commitment to lifelong learning by bringing ACHE face-to-face education programs to the Cerner Health Conference.
 We appreciate these and all the other actions you take in support of our Fellow advancement programs.

 Delivering better care and improving the health of the communities we serve requires leaders who are energized by solving the challenges we all face.
 When we lead we accept responsibility for these goals.
 When we lead with intent we commit to act and to take a stand to advance our work and honor our values.

 Pictured above: Ed Lamb, FACHE (ACHE Board of Governors Chairman/IASIS Western Division President), Ben Hilmes (Senior Vice President, Cerner Corporation), Eva Karp (Senior Vice President, Cerner Corporation), Michelle Roseman (Senior Director, Cerner Corporation), and Deborah Bowen prior to the New Fellows Convocation Ceremony at ACHE’s Annual Congress on Healthcare Leadership.